alanedwardes/Ae.WebSearchMcp/README.md

 # Web Search MCP Server

-A Model Context Protocol (MCP) HTTP server that provides web search functionality using either Google Custom Search API or Ollama's web search API.
+A Model Context Protocol (MCP) HTTP server that provides web search functionality using multiple search engines.
+The server automatically detects all configured search engines and randomly selects one for each search request, providing load balancing and redundancy.
 This server can be integrated with OpenWebUI or other MCP-compatible clients to enable web search capabilities.

 ## Features

-- **Multiple Search Providers**: Support for both Google Custom Search API and Ollama web search
+- **Multiple Search Providers**: Support for various search engines including Google Custom Search API and Ollama web search
+- **Automatic Engine Detection**: Automatically detects all configured search engines at startup
+- **Random Load Balancing**: Randomly selects from available engines for each search request
-- **Web Search Tool**: Search the web using your preferred search provider
+- **Web Search Tool**: Search the web using any of the configured search providers
 - **MCP Protocol**: Compatible with Model Context Protocol for AI assistant integration
 - **HTTP Server**: Runs as an HTTP server using FastMCP
 - **Docker Support**: Containerized deployment with Docker and Docker Compose